nalhamzy/B12-Civil-Violence/Readme.md

 corruption_level = 0.1,
 susceptible_level = 0.6,

-Each citizen can have one of four states {Suciptible, Honest, Jailed, Corrupted}.
+Each citizen can have one of four states {Susceptible, Honest, Jailed, Corrupted}.
 Citizens can be employed/unemployed based on the given initial_unemployment_rate.

-The corrupted agents can influence other Suciptible agents with a certain probability to become corrupted.
+The corrupted agents can influence other susceptible agents with a certain probability to become corrupted.
-The corrupted agents also alters the employment rate.
+The corrupted agents also alter the employment rate.
 They can assign a job to a newly corrupted agent and take a job from other non corrupted agents with a certain probability.

 ## Files